 Updated and Fresh Content

 Search engines want to display content that is relevant now, not five years ago.
 The best way to maintain on-going authority is, therefore, to maintain a regular stream of high-quality content and to update old or outdated content regularly.

 One great way to maintain updated website content is to regularly publish articles on a blog or newsfeed.
 Articles should be current and focused on popular search terms, or at least offer some value in terms of entertainment and/or engagement.
 When publishing new content, always try to link back to another page on the site to maintain a robust link-building strategy, as well.

-Another tactic for maintaining current content is to include a call-to-action or CTA at the end of each article encouraging comments and other discussions.
-Though user-generated content (UGC) removes some degree of control over a website’s contents (and may require third-party spam filters), it is an excellent way to keep content fresh, promote conversation, and learn about the needs and concerns of readers.
+Another tactic for maintaining current content is to include a call-to-action or CTA.
+A CTA is placed at the end of each article to encourage comments and other discussions.
+Unfortunately, user-generated content (UGC) removes some degree of control over a website’s contents (and may require third-party spam filters).
+However, it is still an excellent way to keep content fresh, promote conversation, and learn about the needs and concerns of readers.

 Metadata is simply data about data.
 It summarizes the contents of a webpage, including webpage summaries, image description text, and page tags.
 Though typically hidden from visitor view, metadata is a vital part of search engine algorithms.